huacnlee/autocorrect/README.md

 **Disable with inline comment**

-If you just want disable some lines in file, you can write a comment `autocorrect: false` or `autocorrect-disable`, when AutoCorrect find a comment include that, it will disable temporary.
+If you just want to disable some special lines in file, you can write a comment `autocorrect: false` or `autocorrect-disable`, when AutoCorrect matched comment include that, it will disable temporary.

-And then, you can use `autocorrect: true` or `autocorrect-enable` to enable it agian.
+And then, you can use `autocorrect: true` or `autocorrect-enable` to reopen it agian.

 For example in JavaScript: